-The Habitat Directive (91/676/EEC) and the Environmental Liability Directive (2004/35/CE) marked the initial steps toward European natural environmental protection.
-However, soils are almost entirely absent from the text of these directives.
+The Habitat directive (91/676) and the Environmental liability directive (2004/35) marked the first steps for European natural environmental protection, soils however are almost absent from the text.
 Later on, the Environmental Action Plan (EAP), less binding instruments setting the ground for upcoming environmental policies, did target soils.
-The 6thEAP (Decision No 1600/2002/EC) aims at protecting soil from erosion and pollution and calls for a soil strategy, by also mentioning their role as carbon sinks.
-7thEAP (Decision No 1396/2013/EC) lists water erosion, sealing and contamination to compromise soil ES, in particular biodiversity and water cycles, and addresses the need to increase knowledge and data collection on biodiversity to better value ES.
-The 8th Environmental Action Programme (Decision No 591/2022/EC) links the loss of unspecified ES to unsustainable land use management, soil sealing, pollution, and climate change.
-It also calls for the establishment of a soil health law by 2023.; it advocates for the full integration of the One Health approach across all policy levels.
-Both of these initiatives call for improved natural capital accounting tools and market-based instruments, such as payments for ecosystem services (ES).
+The 6thEAP (2002/1600) aims at protecting soil from erosion and pollution and calls for a soil strategy, by also mentioning their role as carbon sinks.
+7thEAP (1396/2013) lists water erosion, sealing and contamination to compromise soil ES, in particular biodiversity and water cycles, and addresses the need to increase knowledge and data collection on biodiversity to better value ES.
+The 8th EAP (2022/591) relates an unspecified loss of ES to unsustainable land use management, soil sealing and pollution, and climate change and calls for a soil health law by 2023; furthermore it addresses a full integration on the One Health across all policy levels.
+Both latter call for improved natural capital accounting tools and market-based instruments - such as payments for ES.

-The Zero Pollution action plan (cepPolicyBrief COM2021_400) aims at reducing soil pollution to levels that are no longer harmful to human health and natural ecosystems, underlining the need to prevent and restore from contamination and regularly assess for their status, specifically agricultural soils for pesticide and nutrient reduction.
-Yet in the same year, the Climate Law (Reg.
-EU 2021/1119), a more legally binding instrument, does not explicitly target soils.
-However, it extensively refers to the enhancement of carbon sinks by 2030.
-The recently approved Nature Restoration Law (Reg.
-EU 2022/195) introduces a time dimension that is particularly relevant to soil, requiring a long-term commitment to addressing soil degradation.
-Specific actions outlined in the law include increasing organic carbon stocks in cropland mineral soils and restoring and rewetting organic carbon in peatlands.
-Similarly, the Biodiversity Strategy to 2030 (COM 2020/380) highlights the need to restore soils and terrestrial ecosystems, linking human well-being to the provision of specific soil ecosystem services such as fertility, nutrient cycling, and climate regulation.
+The Zero Pollution action plan (2021/400) aims at reducing soil pollution to levels that are no longer harmful to human health and natural ecosystems, underlining the need to prevent and restore from contamination and regularly assess for their status, specifically agricultural soils for pesticide and nutrient reduction.
+Yet in the same year the Climate Law (2021/1119), - more legally binding instrument - never explicitly targets to soils, while on the other hand extensively refers to enhancement of carbon sinks by 2030.
+The recently approved Nature Restoration Law (2022/195) adds a time dimension that is relevant to soil, requiring long-term commitment to address degradation.
+Specific actions refer to increasing stocks of organic carbon in cropland mineral soils and restoring and rewetting organic carbon in peatlands.
+As for the Biodiversity Strategy to 2030 (COM 2020/380) points out the need to restore soils and terrestrial ecosystems, and related human wellbeing to specific soil ES provision: fertility, nutrient cycle, climate regulation.

 Finally, two further regulations very relevant for soils are currently under discussion at EU level.
-On the one hand the Certification for Carbon Removals (2022) aims at improving soils' ES by increasing the stock of organic C in forest ecosystems and in cropland mineral soils in farming ecosystems.
-On the other hand, the Soil Monitoring Law (2023) defines soil as a vital, limited, non-renewable, and irreplaceable resource.
-It emphasizes the need for monitoring, sustainable management, restoration of soil health, and remediation of contaminated sites.
-However, it does not provide a definition or make any reference to connected ES.
+On the one hand the Certification for Carbon Removals (2022) aims at improving soils' ES by increasing the stock of organic C in forest ecosystems and in cropland mineral soils in farming